Change Directory - change the current working Folder.

 Syntax cd [-L|-P] [dir] Key -P Use the physical directory structure instead of following symbolic links (see also the -P option to the set builtin command) -L Force symbolic links to be followed

 If a dir is given, changes the shell's working directory to dir.
 If not, changes to HOME (shell variable).

 $ cd - will go back to the last folder you looked at.
 This does not stack, so issuing CD - repeatedly will just toggle between two directories, to go back further use pushd/popd.
 Previous directory - equivalent to $OLDPWD)

 The shell variable CDPATH provides a useful feature, this variable is similar to PATH but it sets up a list of paths where cd will search for subdirectories.
-CDPATH may be set on the command line for use in the current session, or in .bash_profile for permanent use, the list of paths must be colon separated (:)
+CDPATH can be set on the command line for use in the current session, or in .bash_profile for permanent use, the list of paths must be colon separated (:)

 If dir begins with a slash (/), then CDPATH is not used.